jaspector

 Mississippi Code § 19-5-9 requires permitting for all construction in unincorporated areas, including new construction, additions, substantial alterations, demolition, relocation, and any construction within a FEMA-designated Special Flood Hazard Area.

-Typical processing time is Variable; direct phone contact is essential to confirm timeline before beginning any project..
+Building permit processing times in unincorporated Tallahatchie County, MS typically run Variable; direct phone contact is essential to confirm timeline before beginning any project..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Farm buildings and farm structures in unincorporated areas are exempt from adopted building code requirements (Mississippi Code § 17-2-7); however, this exemption does not eliminate obligations under the National Flood Insurance Program (NFIP) for properties in designated flood zones..
+Not all construction work requires a permit in unincorporated Tallahatchie County, MS. The following work is generally exempt: Farm buildings and farm structures in unincorporated areas are exempt from adopted building code requirements (Mississippi Code § 17-2-7); however, this exemption does not eliminate obligations under the National Flood Insurance Program (NFIP) for properties in designated flood zones..
 Note: Agricultural exemption applies only to farm structures.
 Confirm applicability for your specific project with the Chancery Clerk.
+When in doubt, confirm with the local building department before starting work.